 Thermal difference spectra (TDS) (38).
 5.0 μM oligonucleotide samples were prepared in 20 mM B-R buffer containing 140 mM KCl (pH 5.0 or 7.0).
-Ultraviolet (UV) -Visible absorbance spectra (220-320 nm, Cary100, Agilent) were recorded at low temperature (5 oC for both pH 5.0 and 7.0) first and then at high temperature (95 and 65 oC for pH 5.0 and 7.0, respectively).
-Prior to measurements, samples were incubated at the corresponding temperature for at least 5 minutes.
-During each scan, high speed dry air was used to flush the cuvette holder to prevent condensation.
-TDS spectra were calculated by subtraction of the spectrum recorded at low temperature from the one at high temperature, normalized by difference absorbance at 239 nm to compare the curve shapes.
+Ultraviolet (UV) -Visible absorbance spectra (220-320 nm, Cary100, Agilent) were recorded at low temperature (5 oC for both pH 5.0 and 7.0) first, and then at high temperature (95 and 65 oC for pH 5.0 and 7.0, respectively).
+Prior to the measurements, samples were incubated at the corresponding temperature for at least 5 minutes.
+During each scan, high-speed dry air was used to flush the cuvette holder to prevent condensation.
+TDS spectra were calculated by subtraction of the spectrum recorded at low temperature from the one at high temperature, normalized by difference absorbance at 239 nm, to compare the curve shapes.

 pH-dependent transition experiments.
 Experiments were performed by monitoring the UV-Visible absorbance (Cary 300, Agilent) and CD spectra (Applied Photophysics) in the 220-320 nm wavelength range at 25 oC.
-Oligonucleotides were dissolved at a final concentration of 5.0 µM in 20 mM B-R buffer at a pH varying from 5.0 to 8.0 with 0.25 pH unit intervals (i.e., 13 different pH values were tested) in the presence of 140 mM KCl.
-All samples upon the corresponding pH solutions were denatured at 95 oC for 3 min, slowly cooled down to room temperature, then stored at 4 oC at least overnight.
+Oligonucleotides were dissolved at a final concentration of 5.0 µM in 20 mM B-R buffer at a pH varying from 5.0 to 8.0, with 0.25 pH unit intervals (i.e., 13 different pH values were tested) in the presence of 140 mM KCl.
+All samples upon the corresponding pH solutions were denatured at 95 oC for 3 min, slowly cooled down to room temperature, then stored at 4 oC for at least overnight.
 All samples were then incubated at 25 oC for at least two hours prior to spectral measurements.
 Each sample scan was subtracted by the corresponding buffer scan before data processing.
-The changes in signal intensities at 295 and 288 nm for UV absorbance and CD ellipticity, respectively, were used to calculate the pH transition midpoint (pHT) of the structure switching from stable i-motif to random coil. pHT were obtained by fitting the signals from UV or CD vs. pH values by using a Boltzman sigmoidal function.
+The changes in signal intensities at 295 and 288 nm for UV absorbance and CD ellipticity, respectively, were used to calculate the pH transition midpoint (pHT) of the structure switching from stable i-motif to random coil. pHT were obtained by fitting the signals from UV or CD vs. pH values, by using a Boltzman sigmoidal function.

 UV-melting/annealing experiments (39).
 Samples were prepared at 5.0 μM oligonucleotide concentration in 20 mM B-R buffers containing 140 mM KCl.
 UV-absorbance at 295 nm was recorded at pH 5.0 (for all sequences, 0.5 oC/min rate in 5 to 95 oC temperature range) or 7.0 (for sequences with C5- and C6-tracts, using a slower temperature gradient of 0.2 oC/min to limit hysteresis).
 Absorbance was normalized between 1 and 0 to compare the profiles.
 Half transition temperatures (Tm or T1/2) were calculated by fitting the plot of UV absorbance vs. temperature with a Boltzman sigmoidal function.
 T1/2 is used rather than Tm when hysteresis is present.